NOW ACCEPTING APPLICATIONS

 Funding: Journalists are expected to cover seminar costs at a rate of USD$5.675.00/per person due prior to the beginning of the seminar.
 Due to overwhelming demand, the East-West Center does not offer scholarships towards the seminar fee, which covers the following programmatic costs:

-- Domestic U.S. airfare from TBD City 1 to TBD City 2 to Washington, DC
+- Domestic U.S. airfare from Charlotte to Cleveland to Washington, DC

 - Ground transportation and airport transfers

 - Provided program meals, including two lunches and one dinner per city and a farewell luncheon

 - Pro-rated speaker honorarium and cooperating organization costs